Skip to Content

 What happens if you don’t put egg in pumpkin pie?

-How do I substitute eggs for pumpkin?
+How do I substitute eggs for pumpkin pie?

-I’ve used cornstarch for sauces, gravies, and even butternut squash pie when I didn’t drain the butternut squash enough so the mixture was too liquidy,
+I’ve used cornstarch for sauces, gravies, and even butternut squash pie when I didn’t drain the butternut squash enough, making the mixture too loose.

 So, knowing the food science behind cornstarch, it made sense to me to use it to replace the eggs as a thickener in this pumpkin pie.